aitzazanwar/console-finance/README.md

 - console log all the values.

 ## To Use
-Open the web application in browser, and click on inspect elemnt or hit F12 key on the key board.
+Open the web application in browser, and click on inspect element or hit F12 key on the key board.
 Select console to view the results.